 - Health in Aging: American Geriatrics Foundation's online guide for family caregivers.

 - Medicare: Find out what Medicare covers.
 You may also compare area nursing homes and home health agencies.

 - National Institute on Aging: A federal agency dedicated to aging research.
 The site includes resources dedicated to healthy aging.

-- Sound Generations (formerly Senior Services): Provides older adults and adults with disabilities in King County with vital resources to help them thrive.
+- Sound Generations: Provides older adults and adults with disabilities in King County with vital resources to help them thrive.

 - Washington Law Help: Information on elder legal issues and forms on guardianships, medicaid and durable powers of attorney.